How to Get From Barcelona Airport to the City Centre

 The free shuttle bus from Terminal 1 to Terminal 2

 On arrival at Terminal 2, you should follow the green line painted on the ground.
 As you enter the terminal building, turn back on yourself and go up the escalators.
-You then walk for a couple of minutes along the covered bridge which leads to the train station.
+You then walk for a couple of minutes along the covered bridge leading to the train station.
 There are also lifts available.

 Train tickets can be purchased from the machines on the right-hand side as you enter the station.
 The machines accept credit cards or cash (Euros).